arjun-krishna1/school-database/DESIGN.md

   - Parameters:
     - person
       - Person object
-    - is_international
+    - is_local
-      - If not international then local
+      - If not local then international
   - Methods:
     - get_full_time_status():
       - If the student is enrolled in more than two courses they are full time